 STEP 3: Color the Background

-I want my labels to have a blue background, so I’ll select the Blue Accent 1 color swatch from the Theme Colors.
+We’ll select the Blue Accent 1 color swatch from the Theme Colors for this tutorial.
 That will color my entire page with that particular blue.
 When I print this sheet, my labels, and the parts of the page left behind when I peel out the round labels, will be this elegant shade of blue.

 STEP 4: Design Your First Label

 Click your cursor inside the first big table cell.
 Your cursor will appear in the middle left of that cell.
 From the “Home” tab, click the “Center” option to center the cursor horizontally.
 Type what you want your label to say, and then use the “Font,” “Font Size,” “Font Color,” and other fields and buttons to format your text.

 Click your mouse cursor inside the first big table cell, the one on the left of the top row.
 Your cursor will appear in the middle left of that cell.
 From the Home tab of the Ribbon, click the Center Text button to center the cursor horizontally.

 STEP 5: Duplicate Your Label Design